Praqma/helmsman/README.md

 Helmsman has been packaged in Archlinux under `helmsman-bin` for the latest binary release, and `helmsman-git` for master.

 # Documentation

+> Documentation for Helmsman v1.x can be found at: https://github.com/Praqma/helmsman/tree/1.x/docs

 - [How-Tos](https://github.com/Praqma/helmsman/blob/master/docs/how_to/).